P-Buddle/pygame_collisions/README.md

 # pygame_collisions

+The most recent version of the project is draw_square_function, which includes a user input (via number keys) to select from 1 - to 9 squares.

 learning basic collision physics in pygames

 After following several tutorials to create an object that could be moved on key press,